 Seaweed fertilizer benefits can be harnessed in a number of ways.
 In the primitive days of its use, seaweed was likely harvested and brought to the field where it was worked into soil in its raw state and allowed to compost naturally.

 Modern methods either dry and crush the plant or basically “juice” it to reap the liquid nutrients.
 Either method lends itself to mixing with water and spraying or creating granules and powders that are directly mixed into soil.
-The results of use are increased crop yield, plant health, disease and pest resistance, and longer shelf life.
+The results of use are increased crop yield, plant health, disease, and pest resistance, and a longer shelf life.

 Liquid seaweed fertilizer is probably the most common formula.
 They can be used as a soil drench weekly, mixed with water at 12 ounces per gallon (355 ml. per 3.75 liter).
 Foliar sprays are highly effective in boosting fruit and vegetable weight and production.
 The mixture varies by plant, but a concentrated formula mixed with 50 parts of water provides a nice light feed to almost any species.

-The formula is gentle enough to combine with compost tea, fish fertilizer, mycorrhizal fungi or even molasses.
+The formula is gentle enough to combine with compost tea, fish fertilizer, mycorrhizal fungi, or even molasses.
 Combined, any of these will provide maximum health benefits with organic safety.
 Seaweed soil amendments are simple to use and readily available with no chance of toxic build-up when used correctly.
 Try seaweed fertilizer on your crops and see if your veggies don’t turn into prize winning specimens.